MileHacker Logo

 Long-Distance Buses

 Long-distance bus options also serve Lecce.
-Companies like MarinoBus and FlixBus offer connections from Lecce to various Italian cities, like Rome and Naples, and some international destinations.
+Companies like MarinoBus and FlixBus offer connections from Lecce to various Italian cities, like Rome and Naples, and a few international destinations.
 These buses are often cheaper than trains but generally slower.
 The Pugliairbus service specifically connects Lecce to Bari and Brindisi airports.
 During the summer, the "Salento in Bus" service operates, making for an useful way to reach various coastal towns across Salento from Lecce.

 Bus Services